 Susan TallmanArt In Print, March-April 2015, Volume 4, No. 6

-The three prints, resplendent in fluorescent red, orange and pink, and the sparkle of metallic silver, echo the colors and patterns Ledgerwood utilized at the Graham Foundation and serve as a permanent record of the ephemeral installation.
-They are printed in editions of 20.
-A separate deluxe edition was also produced for a portfolio: “Chromatic Patterns After the Graham Foundation” portfolio includes Ledgerwood’s three prints and a poem by John Yau, housed in a beautiful custom portfolio case designed by Jason Pickleman, and is limited to eight sets.
+A separate deluxe edition was also produced for a portfolio: “Chromatic Patterns After the Graham Foundation” portfolio includes all three of Ledgerwood’s prints and a poem by John Yau, housed in a beautiful custom portfolio case designed by Jason Pickleman.
+The deluxe portfolio is limited to eight sets.

 Back to all Judy Ledgerwood's Prints